 Amateur 2025 final day: Anniversary edition ensures strong viewing figures

 The Amateurs' Final Day is unique in its form and scope and thrills soccer fans throughout Germany year after year.
-The tenth edition of the format, in which 20* men's cup finals of the DFB regional associations were broadcast in a multi-part live TV conference on 24 May 2025, was once again watched by several million viewers on "Das Erste".
+The tenth edition of the format, in which 20* men's cup final matches of the DFB regional associations were broadcast in a multi-part live TV conference on 24 May 2025, was once again watched by several million viewers on "Das Erste".
 The broadcast ensured strong ratings for more than seven hours, with market shares consistently above 12%.
 In addition, many matches were also available in full length as live streams on the respective online offerings of the producing state broadcasters, on sportschau.de and in the ARD media library.
-Around 123,000 spectators watched the cup finals on site in the 20 final stadiums, providing an atmospheric backdrop for the broadcast.
+Around 123,000 spectators watched the cup finals on site in the 20 final stadiums and provided an atmospheric backdrop for the broadcast.

 "Amateur soccer offers emotional highlights"